 Commercial establishments are generally defined as a commercial, banking, trading or insurance establishment or administrative service in which persons are employed for office work.
 It includes a hotel, boarding or eating house, restaurant, cafe, theatre, or other public entertainment or amusement places.
 However, factories and industries are not covered by the Act and are regulated by the Factories Act, 1948 and Industries (Development and Regulation) Act 1951.

 The shops and commercial establishments covered under the Act must mandatorily apply for registration under the respective state Act.
-All establishments and business, including the people working and maintaining a business from home, must obtain a Shop and Establishment Registration Certificate or Shop License (“Certificate”) under the Act.
+They should register itself under the Act within 30 days of commencement of business and obtain a Shop and Establishment Registration Certificate or Shop License (“Certificate”) under the Act.

 The procedure for obtaining the Shop and Establishment Registration Certificate differs from state to state.
 It can be obtained online or offline.